 If there are no relevant tender opportunities currently available for your area of business, it may be possible for you to sub-contract your services to suppliers on existing agreements.
 If you are interested in potential sub-contracting opportunities please contact the relevant supplier directly.

 TED is the online version of the supplement to the Official Journal of the European Union (OJEU).

 Contracts Finder shows the longer term and wider government pipeline.
 You can view all public sector tenders over £10,000 on Contracts Finder.
-It is automatically updated every weekday night with new notices published on TED.

 Both sites will give you information about both our tender opportunities and wider government and public sector opportunities.

 Registering with Contracts Finder or TED does not make you a CCS supplier.
 To get a place on an agreement you must respond to a tender opportunity and successfully be awarded a place on the agreement.